HarishKumar097/test-package/docs/Live/ManageLiveStreams.md

 # Method: getLiveStreamById()

-The `getLiveStreamById` method allows you to retrieve the details of a specific live stream by its unique stream ID.
-After initiating a live stream, FastPix assigns a unique identifier to the stream, which can be used to fetch its details.
+The `getLiveStreamById` method allows you to retrieve the details of a specific live stream by its unique `streamId`.

 ### Parameter Details: